 - Squares with dots represent purl.

 - Black boxes indicate that there is no stitch there.

 This may seem counter-intuitive, but it means that as you knit row 1, you'll work each stitch on your needle in line with the chart.
 As we knit right to left (most of us, anyway), the chart is read that way.
 By working bottom to top, the right side (aka the front, when ready to knit an odd row) side of your knitting will look (all being well) just like the chart when you lay them out together.

 Free patterns to try chart knitting!

-Knitting charts are a fab when it comes to explaining colorwork patterns, because they visually map out how your design should look before you start.
+Knitting charts are a fab when it comes to explaining colourwork patterns, because they visually map out how your design should look before you start.

-Each block represents one stitch in the color shown.
-Colorwork knitting charts rarely include any shaping.
-If there is shaping, it's typically at the edges of the work (e.g. for a sweater sleeve) and the designer will often assume you’ll be able to work the shape into the project using your skills.
+Each block represents one stitch in the colour shown.
+Colourwork knitting charts rarely include any shaping.
+If there is shaping, it's typically at the edges of the work (e.g. for a jumper sleeve) and the designer will often assume you’ll be able to work the shape into the project using your skills.